AdamBoley/Viscosity-Calculator-V2/README.md

     - Create a view for each of the 5 different Calculation Articles in the original project - done

 - Implement Bootstrap to enable responsiveness:
-    - Add a Bootstrap navbar to base.html
+    - Add a Bootstrap navbar to base.html - done
-    - Add Bootstrap elements to templates for each view
+    - Add Bootstrap elements to templates for each view - done
-    - Add Django templating language to inject various database items
+    - Add Django templating language to inject various database items - done

 - Implement automated testing of JavaScript via Jest:
     - pass values to various functions and assert that some value is returned